 A much easier method to select an entire Excel worksheet is to use the shortcut key Ctrl+A (the “A” stands for “All”).
 However, your selection may vary:

 - When you press Ctrl+A in a worksheet, you are selecting the current range.
-If there are any blank rows or columns separating the data, the selection area ends: Excel will not select a noncontiguous range.
+If any blank rows or columns are separating the data, the selection area ends: Excel will not select a noncontiguous range.

 - If you press Ctrl+A a second time, you’ll select your entire worksheet.